Prepare Your Car for Winter Weather

 Prepare Your Car for Winter

 You can avoid many dangerous winter travel problems by planning ahead.
 Have maintenance service on your vehicle as often as the manufacturer recommends.
-In addition, every fall:
+In addition, every fall, do the following:

 - Replace windshield-wiper fluid with a wintertime mixture.

-- Replace any worn tires, and check the air pressure in the tires.
+- Replace any worn tires, make sure the tires have adequate tread, and check the air pressure in the tires.

 Keep your car fueled and in good working order.
 Be sure to check the following: